aegiacometti/netor/README.md

 ``auto_accept: True``

-When you restart SaltStack, give a couple of minutes to synchronise, it will look like not working... wait... and if you want you can check the logs of the daemons with:
+When you restart Salt, give a couple of minutes to synchronise, it will look like not working... wait... and if you want you can check the logs of the daemons with: